dchest/passwordreset/README.md

 ### func NewToken

-	func NewToken(login string, sec int64, pwdval, secret []byte) string
+	func NewToken(login string, dur time.Duration, pwdval, secret []byte) string

-NewToken returns a new password reset token for the given login, which expires after the given seconds since now, signed by the key generated from the given password value (which can be any value that will be changed once a user resets their password, such as password hash or salt used to generate it), and the given secret key.
+NewToken returns a new password reset token for the given login, which expires after the given time duration since now, signed by the key generated from the given password value (which can be any value that will be changed once a user resets their password, such as password hash or salt used to generate it), and the given secret key.

 ### func VerifyToken

-	func VerifyToken(token string, pwdvalFn func(string) ([]byte, os.Error), secret []byte) (login string, err os.Error)
+	func VerifyToken(token string, pwdvalFn func(string) ([]byte, error), secret []byte) (login string, err os.Error)

 VerifyToken verifies the given token with the password value returned by the given function and the given secret key, and returns login extracted from